 Never delete anything

 Also, I can’t help imagining if Henri Cartier-Bresson had been using a digital camera.
 Would he have deleted the photo when he realized that the whole left side was missing because of the fence?
 I doubt he would have.
-It speaks for his strong sense of picking a good photograph even before it happens, which was the case with this photograph.
+It speaks to his strong sense of picking a good photograph even before it happens, which was the case with this photograph.
 He knew that it would work, even though he had to crop away a great deal of it.

 Remaking "Behind Gare Saint-Lazare"

-Of course, I had a secret hope that something would happen in front of my camera that would make a great photo that would draw lines back to Henri Cartier-Bresson’s photograph, but also be an entirely new photograph.
+Of course, I had a secret hope that something would happen in front of my camera that would make a great photo, one that would draw lines back to Henri Cartier-Bresson’s photograph but also be an entirely new image.
 Nothing ever happened like that.
-Instead I had parked cars in the view, and a few people walking while looking at their iPhones.
-I did think of the possibilities of clearing the street for cars, drench it with water and having a ballerina jump in the frame.
-Perhaps the best recreation I’ve seen so far is the LEGO recreation of the famous photograph, and maybe it’s supposed to be like that: The Behind Gare Saint-Lazare has already been done by Henri Cartier-Bresson.
+Instead, I had parked cars in the view and a few people walking while looking at their iPhones.
+I did think of the possibilities of clearing the street of cars, drenching it with water, and having a ballerina jump into the frame.
+Perhaps the best recreation I’ve seen so far is the LEGO recreation of the famous photograph, and maybe it’s supposed to be like that: The "Behind Gare Saint-Lazare" has already been done by Henri Cartier-Bresson.
 There is nothing more to add.

 Behind Gare Saint-Lazare by HCB vs LEGO